 Finally, never quit your job, get laid off instead.
 If you get laid off, you can potentially get a severance, unemployment benefits, and job training.
 If you quit, you get nothing.
 You have more rights as an employee than you know.

 Finally, if you’re looking to make some extra money immediately, I’d consider driving for Uber if you have a car.
 They are currently giving up to a $300 bonus after you make your 20th ride.
-After 25 hours, my gross pay is $32/hour, which is not too bad!
+After 225 hours, my gross pay is $35/hour, which is not too bad!
 I can see how people can easily make an extra $2,000 a month after commission and expenses with Uber or any ridesourcing company.
-I’d definitely sign up and drive until at least the bonus .
-Every time I plan to drive somewhere, like my main contracting gig down in San Mateo, I’ll just turn on the Uber app to try and catch a fare towards the direction I’m going.
-Why not make extra money?
+I’d definitely sign up and drive until at least the bonus.
+Why not make extra money on your time?